kev5/WizCraft/README.md

 ## Challenges We ran into

 Programming the AI bot was the main challenge we ran into.
+Also, configuring the different spells to make them work properly was harder than imagined,

 ## Accomplishments that We're proud of